Team-BHP > Motorbikes

 This would certainly cater to a very small niche group of customers.
 They should have priced it much lesser than the RE if they wanted volumes.
 Unfortunately, despite all overseas comparisons, in the Indian market a vfm tag matters.
 At only 4k INR more, one can get the twin cylinder RE with more peace of mind wrt service centres/spares/ after market mods etc.

-Senotrius is offline (9) Thanks
+Senotrius is online now (9) Thanks

 Old 17th August 2024, 09:12 #5